Adult

 Community-acquired pneumonia (CAP)

-- symptoms consistent with lower respiratory tract infection (i.e. fever, cough, chest pain) AND evidence of consolidation on Chest X-ray.
+- Symptoms consistent with lower respiratory tract infection (i.e. fever, cough, chest pain) AND evidence of consolidation on Chest X-ray.

 - Take blood cultures and appropriate samples (e.g. pus, pleural fluid) for culture